Department of Agriculture and Water Resources, April 2017

 Part 1 - The non-farm and liquid assets test

-The first part assesses the net non-farm and liquid assets you, your family and your business own.
+The first part assesses the net non-farm and liquid assets the farmer, the farmer’s family and their business own.
 It has the same thresholds as national social security allowances.
-Liquid assets include cash in your personal and business bank accounts, term deposits, shares and other financial accounts.
+Liquid assets include cash in their personal and business bank accounts, term deposits, shares and other financial accounts.

-Payment may be deferred when liquid assets are equal to or exceed $5 500 (single) or $11 000 (couple or single with dependants).
+Payment may be deferred when liquid assets are equal to or exceed $5 500 (single) or $11,000 (couple or single with dependents).

 The second part assesses your family's total net farm assets.
 The total must be below $2.55 million.

 Joe is a single applicant who owns his own home.
 He has a total of $150,000 non-farm assets and funds which are readily available.
 As this is below the $250,000 threshold, he passes the first assets test.

 * Note Joe’s home was excluded from this test.